alexjg/fromgenericrecord/README.md

 # What is this

 A very small library using Shapeless to map Apache Avro `GenericRecord`s to Scala case classes.
+This might be useful in production but it's mainly an excuse for me to do something non-trivial with Shapeless.

 ## The Problem